kc101010/Research-Improving-Device-Drivers/Research/Driver issues/Dingo Taming Device Drivers.md

 Publish in 2009

+[non-trivial](https://www.yourdictionary.com/nontrivial): not lightweight, any task that is not quick and easy to accomplish.
+May mean extremely difficult and time consuming

 ## Abstract
 + "Device drivers are notorious for being a major source of failure in operating systems"
 + 39% of bugs are caused by 2 key shortcomings in driver architecture enforced by current OS'